RMerl/asuswrt-merlin/README-merlin.txt

           such as StrongWAN must be installed from Optware/Entware, and manually configured.
 (Patch provided by saintdev)
    - NEW: Adjustable MTU for DHCP/static IP WAN users
+   - NEW: WAN interface name passed as argument to firewall-start
+   - NEW: Configurable min/max ports allowed to be redirected by UPNP.
+          This allows WHS users to change the min allowed port from the default value of 1024 to allow UPNP forwarding of HTTP/HTTPS.
    - CHANGED: UPNP rules will now be processed after manual forwards and port trigger rules.
    - FIXED: Some Traffic Monitor pages were missing the page tabs.
    - FIXED: The webui would allow you to enable SSHD while not setting an authkey or enabling password-based authentication.
+   - FIXED: 802.11h options should only be available on the 5 GHz band.

 3.0.0.4.374.33 (3-Oct-2013):